 Creating a Function

-A Function is custom code that is used to extend the processing capabilities of DeltaStream.
-There are already a number of built-in functions available for users to use in their queries.
-Users can add more functions by implementing them and adding them to DeltaStream.
+A Function is custom code used to extend DeltaStream's processing capabilities.
+There are multiple built-in functions available for you to use in your queries, but you can create and implement more functions and add them to DeltaStream.

-This tutorial will demonstrate how to write a Function, add it to DeltaStream, and use it in DeltaStream queries.
+This tutorial demonstrates how to write a function, add it to DeltaStream, and use it in DeltaStream queries.

-Functions are only valid for approved Organizations.
-Please reach out to us if you want to enable Functions in your Organization.
+Functions are only valid for approved organizations.
+Please contact us if you wish to enable functions in your organization.

 Writing a Function

-To assist in writing these Functions, we've provided this repository that includes examples and templates.
-Users can fork or copy the template to get started.
-Note that in order to write Functions, we require:
+To help you write these functions, we've provided this repository that includes examples and templates.
+You can fork or copy the template to get started.

 • Java (preferably Java 17)